Structure of quantum measurements implementable with one round of classical communication: Conclusion

 \section{Conclusion}

 We developed a framework to study the amount of classical communication that is needed in an LOCC protocol.
-Our main technical contribution is a characterisation of the convex hull of one–round LOCC with a bounded message alphabet, \(\text{conv}(1\text{R-LOCC}_m)\), via constrained symmetric extensions.
+Our main technical contribution is a characterisation of the convex hull of one-round LOCC with a bounded message alphabet, \(\text{conv}(1\text{R-LOCC}_m)\), via constrained symmetric extensions.
 This yields a convergent SDP hierarchy in which the communication budget \(m\), the message direction, and the need for adaptation can be explicitly set.
 At low hierarchy levels the resulting SDPs are tractable, yet already tight enough to certify optimality in representative instances.

-For the iso-entangled Bell-basis family our method allowed us to detect a directional asymmetry at one bit of communication: Bob-first protocols strictly outperform Alice-first protocols.
+For the iso-entangled Bell-basis family, our method allowed us to detect a directional asymmetry at one bit of communication: Bob-first protocols strictly outperform Alice-first protocols.
 Using the example of the double trine ensemble, we demonstrated that projective strategies with classical communication are not sufficient to get the optimal success probability and general non-projective measurements provide an advantage.
 We also show that our algorithm can be used in systems with higher dimensions.
-On the ququart-ququart example where a non-adaptive strategy can achieve perfect discrimination with two bits of communication, the hierarchy certifies that perfect performance cannot be achieved with fewer than two classical bits of communication.
+In the ququart-ququart example where a non-adaptive strategy can achieve perfect discrimination with two bits of communication, the hierarchy certifies that perfect performance cannot be achieved with fewer than two classical bits of communication.

-Methodologically, our SPD hierarchies provides a general recipe to turn LOCC type constraints into affine conditions inside semidefinite programs.
-Beyond state discrimination, the same template applies to tasks such as channel discrimination, quantum state verification, remote state preparation, state distillation and teleportation where message size, direction, and number of rounds matter.
+Methodologically, our SPD hierarchies provide a general recipe to turn LOCC-type constraints into affine conditions inside semidefinite programs.
+Beyond state discrimination, the same template applies to tasks such as channel discrimination, quantum state verification, remote state preparation, state distillation, and teleportation, where message size, direction, and number of rounds matter.

 There are several natural directions for future work.
 First, extending the present characterisation to multi-round LOCC with limited per-round message budgets would allow a systematic study of rounds versus bits trade-offs.
-Second, optimising the implementation of the constraints, particularly with respect to the symmetric variables, could further improve the scalability.
+Second, optimising the implementation of the constraints, particularly regarding the symmetric variables, could further improve the scalability.